 What to do Before You Meet With Your Probate Attorney

-Our team of Probate attorneys in Idaho use the experience they have obtained over decades to advise and assist our clients through every aspect of the probate process in Idaho.
-Our partners Randy Budge and Lane Erickson, and attorneys Nathan Palmer and Dave Bagley create our award winning team of Idaho Probate Attorneys who can help you.
-Before you seek our help through the probate process, here are 5 things you can do to prepare meet with us.1.
+Our team of Probate lawyers in Idaho use the experience they have obtained over decades to advise and assist our clients through every aspect of the process of transferring and distributing the property of a decedent to others in Idaho.
+Our partners Randy Budge and Lane Erickson, and attorneys Nathan Palmer and Dave Bagley create our award winning team of Idaho Attorneys who can help you.
+Before you seek our help through the process, here are 5 things you can do to prepare meet with us.1.
 Death Certificates

 Second, find all of the decedent’s important documents.
-Before a probate can be started, it is important to determine whether there is an existing written Last Will and Testament, or written Trust.
-Finding these original documents and providing them to your probate attorney will help in the determination of whether probate is required or not.
-For instance, if there is a Trust, probate might not be necessary.
-If probate is necessary, Idaho requires that the original Last Will and Testament be attached to the Petition to Probate that is filed with the Court during the probate process.
-Locating and bringing these to your probate attorney will avoid delays.3.
+Before the process can be started, it is important to determine whether there is an existing written Last Will and Testament, or written Trust.
+Finding these original documents and providing them to your attorney will help in the determination of whether probate is required or not.
+For instance, if there is a Trust, other steps might not be necessary.
+If it is necessary, Idaho requires that the original Last Will and Testament be attached to the Petition that is filed with the Court during the process.
+Locating and bringing these to your attorney will avoid delays.3.
 Other Important Documents

 The fourth step, if possible, is to collect as much information as you can concerning all the assets and debts of the person who has died.
-For example, it would be helpful at your first meeting to provide your Probate attorney with a list of any existing life insurance policies, retirement accounts or pensions, bank account statements, and the latest tax return.
-In addition to these documents, copies of any and all real property deeds or mortgages should be gathered and delivered to your probate attorney.
-Further, a list of the monthly bills, debts, tax liabilities, mortgages or other financial obligations of the decedent will help your Probate lawyer understand the decedent’s circumstances.
-This allows your Probate attorney to properly advise you.5.
-A List of Heirs and Beneficiaries
+For example, it would be helpful at your first meeting to provide your attorney with a list of any existing life insurance policies, retirement accounts or pensions, bank account statements, and the latest tax return.
+In addition to these documents, copies of any and all real property deeds or mortgages should be gathered and delivered to your attorney.
+Further, a list of the monthly bills, debts, tax liabilities, mortgages or other financial obligations of the decedent will help your lawyer understand the decedent’s circumstances.
+This allows your attorney to properly advise you.5.
+A List Of Heirs And Beneficiaries